The 50 Most Extreme Places in Our Solar System

 The 50 Most Extreme Places in Our Solar System is a science book by David Baker, professor of physics at Austin College and Todd Ratcliff, a planetary geophysicist at the Jet Propulsion Laboratory.
+The book explores the most extreme environments found across the Solar System, from the tallest peaks and deepest valleys to the hottest and coldest places.
+It was published to provide insights into the diverse conditions present within the Solar System and to highlight the extremes that can exist on other planets and moons.